 J. Michael McQuade, Ph.D.

-J. Michael McQuade is Carnegie Mellon University's vice president for research, providing leadership for the university's research enterprise and advocating for the role that science, technology and innovation play nationally and globally.
+J. Michael McQuade is Special Advisor to the President of Carnegie Mellon University (CMU), providing strategic advice on the University’s research enterprise and advocating for the role that science, technology and innovation play nationally and globally.

-From 2006 to 2018 he served as senior vice president for Science & Technology at United Technologies Corporation (UTC).
-At UTC, McQuade's responsibilities included providing strategic oversight and guidance for research, engineering and development activities throughout the business units of the corporation and at the United Technologies Research Center, focused on a broad range of high-technology products and services for the global aerospace and building systems industries.
+From 2006 to 2018 Dr. McQuade served as Senior Vice President for Science & Technology at United Technologies Corporation.
+At UTC, his responsibilities included providing strategic oversight and guidance for research, engineering and development activities throughout the business units of the corporation and at the United Technologies Research Center, focused on a broad range of high-technology products and services for the global aerospace and building systems industries.

-McQuade held senior positions with technology development and business oversight at 3M, Imation and Eastman Kodak.
-He served as vice president of 3M’s Medical Division and president of Eastman Kodak’s Health Imaging Business.
+Dr. McQuade held senior positions with technology development and business oversight at 3M, Imation and Eastman Kodak.
+He served as Vice President of 3M’s Medical Division and President of Eastman Kodak’s Health Imaging Business.
 His early career at 3M was focused on research and development of high-end acquisition, processing and display systems for health care, industrial imaging and remote sensing.
 He has broad experience managing basic technology development and the conversion of early stage research into business growth.

-McQuade served as a member of the President's Council of Advisors on Science and Technology and of the Secretary of Energy Advisory Board and is a member of the Defense Innovation Board.
+Dr. McQuade served as a member of the President's Council of Advisors on Science and Technology and of the Secretary of Energy Advisory Board and as a member of the Defense Innovation Board.